jharrington22/manage-iptables/README.md

 manage-iptables.sh
 ==================

-A script to flush all rules from Iptables and add a new custom setup basic examples in the script support
+A script which flushes all rules from Iptables and applies a new custom setup with basic examples in the script.

+####Note: This script by default allows SSH on port 22 in and ICMP (ping) in to any interface for safety.

 ## Examples: